ebardes/EasyJNDI/README.md

 ### Environment ###

+Java 7 or higher.
+Optional dependency on Apache Common DBCP2.

 JNDI uses two system properties to define the JNDI framework and where to locate resources.
 Normally there's a property file called `jndi.properties` included in the JAR file which automatically set `Context.INITIAL_CONTEXT_FACTORY` and `Context.PROVIDER_URL` to `com.digi_dmx.XMLContextFactory` and `%{user.home}/jndi` respectively.